 Birmingham Heartlands Hospital BHH, based in East Birmingham, is part of University Hospitals Birmingham.
 The children’s department in BHH provides a number of specialist paediatric services for patients from across the West Midlands region.

 There is a purpose-built Medical, Innovation, Research and Development Unit (MIDRU) at the Heartlands site hosting a unit with vast experience in supporting and facilitating high quality research.
 The paediatric research team consists of 3 dedicated paediatric research nurses and data manager.

 The neuromuscular service for children is hosted at Birmingham Heartlands Hospital; including neuromuscular clinics and respiratory services for children with neuromuscular disorders.
 There is a dedicated neuromuscular clinic for adults at the Queen Elizabeth Hospital Birmingham.
 Adult respiratory clinics are held on both sites.

-The children’s Neuromuscular service provides diagnostic and outpatient services for children with the full range of neuromuscular conditions, including Duchenne muscular dystrophy (DMD), spinal muscular atrophy (SMA), congenital myopathies, congenital dystrophies and genetic peripheral neuropathies.
-More than 100 boys with DMD are seen in the clinic and a total of approximately 350 children with neuromuscular conditions.
+The children’s neuromuscular service provides diagnostic and outpatient multidisciplinary services for children and young people with neuromuscular conditions, including Duchenne muscular dystrophy (DMD), spinal muscular atrophy (SMA), congenital myopathies, congenital dystrophies and genetic peripheral neuropathies.
+More than 100 boys with DMD are seen in the clinic and a total of approximately 400 children with neuromuscular conditions.